Membrane-Associated Self-Assembly for Cellular Decision Making: Discussion

-\textit{Equilibrium sensing is poor without assembly and dimensional reduction}--- Fig.~\ref{fig:sensing-comparison} compares the sensitivity of self-assembly to that of simpler mechanisms relying on reversible bimolecular interactions, namely direct binding of monomers to target receptors and ``membrane-assisted'' binding, where the monomer first binds to the membrane and then the target receptor, but does not self-assemble.
-In both cases, the fraction of monomer bound to the membrane (the sensing signal strength) varies with the concentration of the target receptor, with membrane-assisted binding clearly being more sensitive.
+Fig.~\ref{fig:sensing-comparison} compares the sensitivity of self-assembly to that of simpler mechanisms relying on reversible bimolecular interactions, namely direct binding of subunits to target receptors and ``membrane-assisted'' binding, where the subunit first binds to the membrane and then the target receptor, but does not self-assemble.
+In both cases, the fraction of subunit bound to the membrane (the sensing signal strength) varies with the concentration of the target receptor, with membrane-assisted binding clearly being more sensitive.
 That the two-dimensional search is superior to direct binding (reliant on 3D diffusion) is not surprising, as previous work has shown that for our length- and time-scales of interest, two-dimensional diffusion is the energetically optimal mode of information transport\cite{bryant2023physical}.
 Once 2D assembly is added to the sensing mechanism, the response is both larger in amplitude and exhibits a signal jump at a characteristic threshold, two distinct advantages over the simpler schemes.